JFK: Coming of Age in the American Century, 1917–1956: RFK and the 1952 Senate run

 Logevall describes the reasons behind Kennedy's successful run for the Senate in 1952 against Henry Cabot Lodge Jr., noting the invaluable part played by his campaign manager and brother Robert Kennedy, who had just graduated University of Virginia law school, and was at first reluctant to throw himself into the political race.
 According to Logevall, Robert was "deemed ruthless, caustic, relentless, defiant, and ferocious", in his support of the campaign, though by most accounts he proved to be quite effective.
 Robert created an organizational structure that had campaign "secretaries" function as "shadow units" to the regular Democratic Party machinery.
 A total of 286 of these Kennedy secretaries, who had no previous political allegiance to the state Democratic party, would work on Kennedy's behalf along with approximately twenty thousand volunteers.

 Robert improved upon the 2,500 signatures required to get on the ballot, and reached a remarkable total of 262,324.
 He then used the novel idea proposed by campaign aid David Powers of having volunteers, often women, write thank-you notes to each of the signatories, and wherever possible to hand-deliver them to cut postage costs, and increase personal impact.
-During this successful campaign against a far more seasoned and experienced Senatorial candidate, Kennedy began campaigning earlier, scored well in two late campaign televised debates, and through the use of teas often attended by his mother and sisters, reached approximately 70,000 women voters who may not have formerly been as engaged in politics.
+During this successful campaign against a far more seasoned and experienced senatorial candidate, Kennedy began campaigning earlier, scored well in two late campaign televised debates, and through the use of teas often attended by his mother and sisters, reached approximately 70,000 women voters who may not have formerly been as engaged in politics.

 Though both Lodge and Kennedy were seen by voters as intelligent candidates who discussed the issues well and avoided negative campaigning, Kennedy campaigned longer and may have conducted a more thorough public relations effort providing free copies of PT-109 articles to voters, and more broadly using the print media, often with the financial backing of Joseph Kennedy.
-Logevall came to the important conclusion as to the level of JFK's sole responsibility and independence from the judgements of his father, noting, "That the two Kennedys often agreed on...big ticket items should not obscure the reality, which had already emerged well before 1952: John F. Kennedy, keen student of government and history, was always his own political boss.
-He trusted his own political judgements over those of his father, who was a whiz at making money but lacked a feel for what made people tick.
+Logevall came to the important conclusion as to the level of JFK's sole responsibility and independence from the judgments of his father, noting, "That the two Kennedys often agreed on...big ticket items should not obscure the reality, which had already emerged well before 1952: John F. Kennedy, keen student of government and history, was always his own political boss.
+He trusted his own political judgments over those of his father, who was a whiz at making money but lacked a feel for what made people tick.
 The two of them saw....U.S. democracy differently.
 Whenever, in an election campaign, these views clashed, Jack's prevailed."